Spiral (character): Other versions

+Age of Revelation

+An alternate universe version of Spiral appears in "Age of Revelation".
+This version is Longshot's agent.

 Old Man Logan

-An alternate universe variant of Spiral from Earth-807128 appears in Old Man Logan #1.
+An alternate universe version of Spiral appears in Old Man Logan #1.

 Ultimate Marvel

 The Ultimate Marvel incarnation of Spiral as depicted in Ultimate X-Men #55 (March 2005).
 Art by Stuart Immonen.

-In the Ultimate Marvel universe, Spiral is a citizen of the apartheid state of Genosha and the on-and-off girlfriend of Longshot.
-She differs from the mainstream continuity because she is not a villain and has no magical abilities, being a mutant instead.
-She does, however, possess incredible physical combat abilities, using a multitude of weapons utilizing her six arms.
-Spiral was in love with Longshot, but betrayed him when having an affair with a human mutant-sponsor named Lord Scheele.
-When Longshot found out, he killed the man in a fit of rage and Spiral knocked him out.
+An alternate universe version of Spiral appears in the Ultimate Marvel universe.
+This version is a citizen of Genosha and the on-and-off girlfriend of Longshot.
+Additionally, she is a mutant who possesses six arms and wields a variety of weapons.
+Spiral was previously in love with Longshot, but betrayed him when having an affair with a human mutant-sponsor named Lord Scheele.
+When Longshot learned of the affair, he killed Scheele in a fit of rage and Spiral knocked him out.
 She confronted the Ultimate X-Men about it when they came to Genosha to investigate.
 With the aid of Jean Grey's telepathic powers, Longshot's guilt was proven.
-The X-Men later enabled Spiral to emigrate to the USA and join her sister, also a mutant.
+The X-Men later allow Spiral to emigrate to the United States and join her sister, who is also a mutant.

-In Ultimate Comics: X-Men #33, a six-armed mutant is seen falling from the floating city of Tian, but it is unknown if this is Spiral.